Stochastic analysis of ultra-high energy cosmic ray interactions

 The expression for the distribution function of ISeCs is

-and some moments of interest are listed in Table~\ref{tab:moments}.
+Some moments of interest are listed in Table~\ref{tab:moments}.
 In the cases where analytic expressions for the moments and variance are not available, some bounds can be established~\citep{He2019,He2021}.
-The distribution functions for an arbitrary mixture can be computed as in Eq.~\ref{eq:canonical_mixture}, where the distributions for each individual cascade are as in Eq.~\ref{eq:isec_density}.
-However, it is more convenient to build the starting vector with the initial fractions $\boldsymbol{\phi}_{\mathrm{mix}} = (\eta_A, \eta_{A-1}, ...., \eta_{A-k})$ and substitute in Eq.~\ref{eq:isec_density}
+The distribution functions for an arbitrary mixture can be computed as in Eq.~\ref{eq:canonical_mixture}, where the distribution for each individual cascade has the form of Eq.~\ref{eq:isec_density}.
+However, it is more convenient to build the starting vector with the initial fractions, $\boldsymbol{\phi}_{\mathrm{mix}} = (\eta_A, \eta_{A-1}, ...., \eta_{A-k})$, and substitute in Eq.~\ref{eq:isec_density},